cultuurnet/uit-documentatie/content/content-management/latest/uitpas.md

 ## Organizer
 The organizer field is mandatory for UiTPAS events.
-Therefore you should use an existing UiTPAS-organizer.
-For a list of all organizers, see [list organizers](https://documentatie.uitdatabank.be/content/json-ld/latest/organizers/organizer-list.html) documentation.
+Therefore you should use an existing UiTPAS-organizer, identifiable by a specific [UiTPAS label](https://uitpas.uitdatabank.be/labels).
+For a list of all organizers, see [search organizers](https://documentatie.uitdatabank.be/content/search_api_3/latest/searching-organizers.html) documentation.

 Update the organizer of an event:
 - using the [JSON-LD API](https://documentatie.uitdatabank.be/content/json-ld/latest/events/event-organizer.html)